varvaratou/puppeteer-webgl-ci/README.md

 - added 3 progressive attempts for robustness

 ### Status
 97% examples are covered with tests.
-Random robusness in CI ~85%.
+Random robusness in CI more than ~93%.
 Robustness on different machines ~97%.
 For example in Windows webgl_effects_ascii example always fails or on integrated GPU you will have additional artifacts: webgl_materials_texture_anisotropy, webgl_postprocessing_procedural, webgl_shaders_tonemapping.

-### Probably wrong screenshots
+### Probably wrong screenshots (should we add it in exception list?)
 webgl2_multisampled_renderbuffers, webgl_simple_gi, webgl_postprocessing_dof2, webgl_loader_texture_pvrtc

 ### Local usage